 We have one of the best residency programs in the United States.
-At Emory, you will receive a clinical experience second to none with Emory University and Midtown hospitals as top ten academic centers, a VA with one of the largest psychiatric services in the Southeast, and an urban psychiatric center, Grady, which provides training in patients with serious mental illness and emergency psychiatry.
+At Emory, you will receive a clinical experience second to none with Emory University Hospital as a top ten academic center, a VA with one of the largest psychiatric services in the Southeast, and an urban psychiatric center, Grady, which provides training in patients with serious mental illness and emergency psychiatry.

 Emory also has one of the largest neuromodulation programs in the country with electroconvulsive therapy, transcranial magnetic therapy and deep brain stimulation all available to our patients.
 Within the residency program, we have three specialty tracks, the psychotherapy track, research track, and population and global health track, and we are looking into adding additional tracks such as community psychiatry.
 There is also a psychoanalytic training program as well as nationally recognized expertise in cognitive behavioral therapy serving as faculty members.
 Emory has all the ACGME fellowship programs including child, addiction, forensic, geriatric and consultation-liaison.
+In addition, we offer an Interventional Psychiatry Fellowship.